Anti-Inflammatory Pantry

 Fruits and Vegetables

-Frozen Berries: Why they’re essential: Packed with antioxidants and easy to store.
-How to use them: Add to smoothies or use as a topping for yogurt.
+• How to use them: Blend into smoothies or use as a topping for yogurt and breakfast bowls.

 Beverages

-Green Tea: Why it’s essential: Contains catechins, which combat inflammation.
-How to use it: Brew and enjoy hot or cold with a slice of lemon.
+• How to use it: Brew and enjoy hot or cold, plain or with a slice of lemon.

-Herbal Teas: Examples: Chamomile, ginger, and turmeric teas.
-Why they’re essential: Soothe the body and reduce inflammation naturally.
-How to use them: Steep in hot water for a calming drink.
+How to use them: Steep in hot water and enjoy as a calming drink.

 Final Tips for Stocking Your Pantry